 So, what’s the verdict?

-- Original picks: The biggest advantage of WinnerOdds is that you get original picks identified with the help of a proprietary AI algorithm identifying value.
+- Original picks: The biggest advantage of WinnerOdds is that you get original value picks identified with the help of a proprietary AI algorithm.

-- Picks with the sharps: Furthermore, the service delivers picks with sharp bookmakers, which fare well both in real and EV terms (beating the Pinnacle Closing Line)
+- Picks with the sharps: Furthermore, the service delivers picks with sharp bookmakers.
+Those fare well both in real and EV terms (beating the Pinnacle Closing Line)

 - Longevity: Both those factors contribute to longer lasting value bets on the one hand & (potentially) longer lasting accounts on the other.